Edit Page

 • Copy the domain of the function app from the Azure Portal.

-• Get the function key using this command after replacing the function app name and resource group name with yours:
+• Option 2: Azure CLI: Run the following command after replacing the function app name and resource group name with your own:

 {